 MINNESOTA Statute(s) MINN.
 STAT.
-ANN. § 604A.05 (West 2024) (GSFOP law) MINN.
+ANN. § 604A.05 (West 2025) (GSFOP law) MINN.
 STAT.
-ANN. § 609.195 (West 2024) (DIH/DDRD law) Substantive amendments to law(s) August 1, 1987 - § 609.195 enacted July 1, 2014 - § 604A.05 enacted Individual(s) eligible for GS protection Person acting in good faith who seeks medical assistance for someone who is experiencing a drug-related overdose.
+ANN. § 609.195 (West 2025) (DIH/DDRD law) Substantive amendments to law(s) August 1, 1987 - § 609.195 enacted July 1, 2014 - § 604A.05 enacted August 1, 2024 - § 604A.05 amended to add protections for an individual who acts in concert with a person seeking medical assistance for another person.
+Removes the provision that protection is only available for the individual who is the first person to seek assistance.
+Individual(s) eligible for GS protection Person acting in good faith who seeks medical assistance for or acts in concert with a person seeking medical assistance for someone who is experiencing a drug-related overdose.
 Person experiencing a drug-related overdose and needs medical assistance.
 The law defines the phrase "drug-related overdose" as a condition that results from the use of a controlled substance or another substance combined with one.
 Protection as to controlled substance possession crimes An eligible person may not be charged or prosecuted for the possession, sharing, or use of a controlled substance under: MINN.
 STAT.
-ANN. § 152.023(2)(4) and (6) (West 2024) (certain controlled substance crimes in the third degree); MINN.
+ANN. § 152.023(2)(4) and (6) (West 2025) (certain controlled substance crimes in the third degree); MINN.
 STAT.
-ANN. § 152.024 (West 2024) (controlled substance crime in fourth degree); and MINN.
+ANN. § 152.024 (West 2025) (controlled substance crime in fourth degree); and MINN.
 STAT.
-ANN. § 152.025 (West 2024) (controlled substance crime in fifth degree).
+ANN. § 152.025 (West 2025) (controlled substance crime in fifth degree).
 Protection as to drug paraphernalia crimes An eligible person may not be charged or prosecuted for the possession of drug paraphernalia.
 Protection as to other crimes/violations An eligible person's pretrial release, probation, furlough, supervised release, or parole may not be revoked based on an incident for which the person would be immune from prosecution.
 Requirement(s) for the protection to apply Evidence for the offense must have been obtained as a result of the person's overdose and the need for medical assistance.
-Person who seeks medical assistance must be the first person to seek the assistance, provide his or her name and contact information, remain on the scene until assistance arrives or is provided, and cooperate with the authorities.
-Exception(s) to protection The existence of the protection does not: Bar the admissibility of any evidence obtained in connection with the investigation and prosecution of other crimes or violations; or Preclude prosecution of a person on the basis of evidence obtained from an independent source.
+Person who seeks medical assistance must, provide his or her name and contact information, remain on the scene until assistance arrives or is provided, and cooperate with the authorities.

+MINNESOTA Exception(s) to protection The existence of the protection does not: Bar the admissibility of any evidence obtained in connection with the investigation and prosecution of other crimes or violations; or Preclude prosecution of a person on the basis of evidence obtained from an independent source.
 Good faith does not include seeking medical assistance during the execution of an arrest warrant or search warrant or a lawful search.

-MINNESOTA Reporting overdose a mitigating factor in sentencing Yes Offenses subject to mitigation Any criminal offense for which immunity is not provided Circumstance(s) when mitigation applies When an individual provided first aid or other medical assistance to someone who was experiencing a drug-related overdose Other provisions of note The existence of the protection does not: Limit, modify, or remove any immunity from liability currently available to public entities, public employees by law, or prosecutors; or Prevent probation officers from conducting drug testing of persons on pretrial release, probation, furlough, supervised release, or parole.
+Reporting overdose a mitigating factor in sentencing Yes Offenses subject to mitigation Any criminal offense for which immunity is not provided Circumstance(s) when mitigation applies When an individual provided first aid or other medical assistance to someone who was experiencing a drug-related overdose Other provisions of The existence of the protection does not: note Limit, modify, or remove any immunity from liability currently available to public entities, public employees by law, or prosecutors; or Prevent probation officers from conducting drug testing of persons on pretrial release, probation, furlough, supervised release, or parole.
 Express DIH or DDRD provision in state law Yes Classification of DIH/DDRD offense Third degree murder Circumstance(s) when DIH/DRDD applies Whoever, without intent to cause death, proximately causes the death of a human being by, directly or indirectly, unlawfully selling, giving away, bartering, delivering, exchanging, distributing, or administering a controlled substance classified in Schedule I or II.
-Affirmative defense of DIH/DDRD offense None Recently proposed legislation Yes, see Pending State and Federal Legislation
+Affirmative defense of DIH/DDRD offense None Recently proposed legislation None